CurlSudoBash/LimeLight/README.md

 ## Enter LimeLight

 **LimeLight** is a disaster management ecosystem which allows rescue operations to be carried out in the best possible manner.
-It would comprise of an android application and a central server.
+It would comprise of an android application and a central server [LimeLightCentrum](https://github.com/CurlSudoBash/LimeLightCentrum).

 The first step is locating victims.
 The mobile phones of victims will continuously send POST requests to a central server with their location as the payload.
 This location polling can be implemented in two ways: it could either be a persistent sending of location data at regular intervals, or it could be triggered by a governing authority at a specific location in the event of a disaster.